sgeigers/SimplePhidgets/resources/README.md

 The <code><span style="color: #33997E;">this</span></code> in this command is necessary evil.
 It is necessary for enabling events (explained [below](#events)).

-If you connect a device to a port other then 0, you should add the port number to the opening command:
+If you connect a device to a VINT port other then 0, you should add the port number to the opening command:

 <pre>
 lightSensor = <span style="color: #33997E;">new</span> Channel(<span style="color: #33997E;">this</span>, <span style="color: #7D4793;">"1142"</span>, 3);